What Does the Quran Say About Jesus? A Comparative Religious Overview

 FAQs

-Does the Quran say Jesus is the Son of God?
+Does the Quran say Jesus is God?

 What miracles does the Quran attribute to Jesus?